-Using Notation 2.4.1, we formulate the two assertions of this quote in modern terms.
+Using Notation 2.4.1, we formulate the two assertions of this quote in modern terms; the first is 'formalism-free', the second is formal.

 Theorem 2.4.2 (Hilbert) 1.
 If Π is a Desarguesian projective plane, Π can be embedded in three-space.